Skip to Content

 Center for Clinical and Translational Research (CCTR)

 The Center for Clinical and Translational Research (CCTR) is the virtual home for pediatric clinical and translational research.
+Included in our mission is mentorship of early clinician-scientists to support career development of the next generation of clinical trialists.
 The Center supports innovative clinical research studies and the translation of basic science discoveries into improved child health.

 The Center integrates closely with the Georgia Clinical and Translational Science Alliance (Georgia CTSA), an NIH/NCRR-sponsored component of the CTSA network.